EffectOrientedProgramming/book/Chapters/08_Interruption.md

 # Interruption

+TODO Remove this chapter, and decide where to briefly mention Interruption in a different chapter.

 ## Why Interruption Is Necessary Throughout the Stack
 In order for the `Runtime`  to operate and provide the super powers of `ZIO`, it needs to be able to interrupt running workflows without resource leaks.